communitiesuk/funding-service-design-history/app/question-reusability.md

 ---
 layout: post
-title: ASS6.
-Enable reusability of questions from fund to fund
+title: Enable reusability of questions from fund to fund
 description: Using a knowledge base of previous funding rounds to set new funds up for success and contribute insights back to the service.
 date: 2023-10-17
 author: Martin Wright
 tags: ['learn', 'pre-award']
+users: ['fund policy']
 screenshots:
   items:
     - text: Diagram of best practice learning across multiple funds